argilo/secplus/README.md

 secplus
 =======

 This project is a software implementation of the Security+ and Security+ 2.0 rolling code systems used in garage door openers made by Chamberlain, LiftMaster, Craftsman and others.
-Sample GNU Radio flowgraphs for receiving and transmitting codes.
+Sample GNU Radio flowgraphs for receiving and transmitting codes are provided.
 A stand-alone Python module can be used to build other applications.

 ## Usage